jfr609/architecture-refactoring-helper/README.md

 ### Using the application

 #### Without Docker
-After starting the app the API will run on:
+After starting, the app the API will be running on:
 - "https://localhost:7262/api/v1"

-and the swagger UI can be reached at:
+The swagger UI can be reached at:
 - "https://localhost:7262/swagger/index.html"

 #### With Docker
-After starting docker container the API can reached at:
+After starting the docker container, the API can reached at:
 - "https://localhost:8080/api/v1" or
 - "https://localhost:5000/api/v1"

-Swagger UI is not active when running the application in docker
+The Swagger UI is not active when running the application in docker.

 ## Running the User interface